For a better view, rotate DEVICE to landScape - fine art PRINTS AVAILABLE SOON!

 Conclusion

 The impending death of photography as an industry is real.
-If smartphones, merely a tool for photography, can threaten its viability, how much more can a substitute for the "image maker" (already astonishingly professional at simply generating pixels from scratch) supplant an entire industry?
+If smartphones, merely a tool for photography, can threaten its viability, how much more will a substitute for the actual "image maker" (already astonishingly "professional") supplant an entire industry?

 AI, for now, mimics what is already out there.
 So all human creativity and artistry to date is A.I.
-AI isn't your Windows PC or Siri.
-It is all of us: words, images, thoughts, feelings, reason and intelligence in an all-encompassing entity and as they say it's the worst it will ever be.
+AI isn't your Windows PC, an App or a text field.
+It is all of us: words, images, thoughts, feelings, reason and intelligence in AN ALL-Encompassing entity.